clarity-pm/clarity/docs/concepts/routines.md

 ### Delivery cycle review

-Also known as daily stand-up meeting.
-The main objectives of cycle review meetings are to present updates on the progress and discuss challenges associated with ongoing tasks.
+Often also referred to as stand-up or daily meeting.
+The main objectives of cycle review meetings are to present updates on the progress and discuss challenges associated with ongoing work.
 Cycle review meetings are done daily.

 It is important to understand that this is a review meeting, not a planning meeting.
-Avoid in-depth discussions - report on current state of affairs, note any issues related to current work, and if necessary - schedule another meeting specific to issues identified during cycle review.
+Avoid in-depth discussions about implementation specifics, and similar - report on current state of affairs, note any issues related to current work, and if necessary - schedule another meeting specific to issues identified during the cycle review.

 ### Goal and Objective review